-You’re looking at your wireless router, and you see that it has a LAN and a WAN port.
-In order to understand your wireless router, you need to understand the difference between LAN and WAN.
+Peering down at your wireless router, you notice two distinct markings: LAN and WAN.
+To better understand your wireless router, you need to understand the difference between LAN and WAN and the key differences in a nutshell are the following:

 Table of Contents